missionpinball/mpf-docs/hardware/voltages_and_power/common_ground_warning.rst

    We are serious, floating grounds are dangerous.
    If you are not an professional electrician read the :doc:`guide about voltages and power </hardware/voltages_and_power/index>`.
+   In a nutshell: You need to connect your logic ground (5V/12V) and your high voltage ground (48V or 80V).

+   IF YOU DID NOT UNDERSTAND WHAT THIS WARNING MEANS STOP NOW AND TRY TO UNDERSTAND IT.
+   OTHERWISE YOU HARDWARE WILL LIKELY BURST INTO FLAMES AND YOU NEED TO WAIT A FEW DAYS FOR A REPLACEMENT OR EVEN WORSE IT MIGHT KILL YOU.
+   IGNORING THIS IS THE MOST COMMON CAUSE FOR BROKEN DRIVER BOARDS.